-To contact the Postal Workshop co-ordinator, use the form below.
+To contact the Writing Groups co-ordinator, use the form below.

 Do you ever wish you had an interested audience with whom to share your writing?
 Someone who will listen, make comments beyond, ‘That’s great!’ when you know it’s not?

-A postal workshop is a group of approximately eight writers, including the editor or leader of the group, whose monthly submissions are combined into a magazine and circulated amongst members.
-Each member, in turn, receives the package, reads the contributions, makes her comments and, within four days, posts the magazine to the next person on the list.
-The package finally comes back to the editor who returns the original contributions, together with the comment sheet.
+A writing group consists of approximately eight writers, including the editor or leader of the group, whose monthly submissions are combined into a journal, a word document, and circulated amongst members by email.
+Each member, in turn, receives the journal, reads the contributions, makes her comments and, within four days, emails the journal to the next person on the list.
+The journal finally comes back to the editor who returns the original contributions, together with comments.

 Do I have to be an accomplished writer?